 The current flooring and subflooring will play a critical role in the estimate.
 The contractors will evaluate there moval of any existing flooring and the integrity of your subflooring.
 Removing the flooring yourself will help cut costs, but the flooring retailer’s installer will have the resources to quickly remove the floor and efficiently dispose of the waste.

 Subflooring needs to be in good working condition, free from moisture, warping, and cracks before the engineered hardwood can be installed.
 It should also be flat and structurally sound.
-One of the many benefits of engineered hardwood flooring is that it can be directly installed over concrete, plywood, and some existing floors.
+One of the many benefits of engineered hardwood floors are that they can be directly installed over concrete, plywood, and some existing flooring.

 Typically, your flooring retailer will give you a price based on square footage.
-It’s the most common method for calculating the final price of the materials as well as the labor.Before you receive your estimate, besure to ask if the square footage includes overage.
-The overage would refer to any additional materials that aren’t used during the laying of the hardwood flooring and additional material needed to cover the full job.
+It’s the most common method for how to estimate wood flooring, calculating the final price of the materials as well as the labor.Before you receive your estimate, besure to ask if the square footage includes overage.
+The overage would refer to any additional materials that aren’t used during the laying of the engineered hardwood flooring and additional material needed to cover the full job.
 Most manufacturers suggest adding 5-10% of the total project size to cover these needs.

 Some contractors will charge to move furniture and appliances.
 The kitchen is an excellent example of where this is common.
 The fridge and oven need to be moved to get the job done effectively.
 Any renovation work in existing homes will require furniture to be entirely removed and sometimes temporarily stored as well.

-Trim isn’t always included in the estimate, but it’s required on every project.
+Trim isn’t always included in the estimate, but it’s required on every project when it comes to how to estimate wood flooring.
 The trim will cover the expansion space between the floor and the wall, between some adjoining rooms, and bridge differing flooring types.
-Stair Nosing is also common and can be used in conjunction with standard flooring material to make steplandingsand risers.
-Trim can be ordered to complement your hardwood flooring or custom matched on-site from blank trim pieces.
+Stair Nosing is also common and can be used in conjunction with standard flooring material to make step landings and risers.
+Trim can be ordered to complement your engineered hardwood flooring or custom matched on-site from blank trim pieces.

-Choosing a new hardwood floor for your home is exciting, but there are a few key steps you must work through before your flooring retailer can begin installation.
+Choosing a new, engineered hardwood floor for your home is exciting, but there are a few key steps you must work through before your flooring retailer can begin installation.
 Getting an estimate is the first step.

-Estimates for your new hardwood flooring shouldn’t be confusing.
+Estimates for your new wood flooring shouldn’t be confusing.
 By understanding the factors that could affect the cost, you’ll be more confident with your flooring choices and know exactly what you’re paying for.